Sean Slater: 2019

-2021-2022
+2021–2022

 In November 2021, it is revealed that Stacey has married a prison inmate called Eve Unwin (Heather Peace), a former solicitor who tries to help Stacey fight her eviction.
 However, Jean does not trust Eve and enlists Sean's help in making her leave.
 Sean does so by convincing Eve that she will cause trouble for Stacey.
 Stacey is unhappy to learn about Sean's involvement and informs him that Eve was only trying to help.
 Before leaving, Sean tells Jean to call him if she needs anything.
 Five months later, Stacey is worried that Jean is having an episode of her bipolar disorder and calls Sean to speak to her.
 Sean video calls Jean, but she assures him that she is fine.
 Sean accepts this and sends Stacey a bouquet of flowers telling her not to worry about Jean.
 However, Stacey bins them.

+In February 2025, Stacey goes to stay with Sean for a few weeks, struggling to cope with the death of her ex-husband, Martin Fowler (James Bye), in an explosion at the Queen Vic.
+A few months later, Sean invites Stacey and her children to live with him in Brazil, but does not invite Jean, leaving her hurt.
+Stacey accepts the offer and leaves Walford for Brazil with her children Arthur (Rocco Brenner) and Hope (Isabelle Smith) in October 2025.

 Reception

-In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Sean 63rd on their ranked list of the best EastEnders characters of all time, calling him Stacey's "brooding" brother who "had affairs with half the women in Walford and picked fights with most of the gangsters".
+In 2020, Sara Wallis and Ian Hyland from the Daily Mirror placed Sean 63rd on their ranked list of the best EastEnders characters of all time, calling him Stacey's "brooding" brother who "had affairs with half the women in Walford and picked fights with most of the gangsters".